Lloyd House, Birmingham: History

 On 4 June 2020 Lloyd House was the target of Black Lives Matter protests following the murder of George Floyd in the United States.
 The protests were peaceful and there were no arrest or reports of disorder.

 Refurbishment

-In 2014 the need arose to refurbish Lloyd House both internally and externally.
+By 2014, Lloyd House was in need of refurbishment, both internally and externally.
 The work began on 8 September 2014 and lasted until late 2016.